cdcrabtree/colorr/README.md

 Having trouble with colorr?
 Please email [Charles Crabtree](mailto:ccrabtr@umich.edu) and he'll help you sort it out.

 ## Credit
 Some of the code from the functions comes from Karl W. Broman's `broman::brocolors`.
 Team colors come from [http://jim-nielsen.com/teamcolors/](http://jim-nielsen.com/teamcolors/) and [http://teamcolorcodes.com/nba-team-color-codes/](http://teamcolorcodes.com/nba-team-color-codes/).

+Also, thanks to [http://hadley.nz/](Hadley Wickham) for his excellent book, [http://r-pkgs.had.co.nz/](_R Packages_).